 “Live, Skye wears her heart on her sleeve and Reiners plays the hell out of his telecaster.” —The Village Voice

-With a truly memorable and unique collection of songs, Elena Skye and Boo Reiners and their Demolition String Band have steadily built their reputation one gig at a time.
-They love nothing more than thrilling a sweaty dance floor with dangerous Telecaster work atop a nimble rhythm section, or pickin’ and singing old-school around a single microphone, juggling banjo, mandolin and guitars while weaving rustic, taut harmony vocals with tall tales and truth, joy and heartbreak, despair and redemption.
+With a truly memorable and unique collection of songs, Elena Skye and Boo Reiners and their Demolition String Band have built their reputation slow and steady, mile upon mile.
+They love nothing more than thrilling a sweaty dance floor while spanking an old Telecaster over the knees of a greasy rhythm section, or pickin’ and singing old-school around a single microphone, juggling banjo, mandolin and guitars while weaving rustic, taut harmony vocals with tall tales and truth, joy and heartbreak, despair and redemption.

 Elena and Boo have been collaborators for almost two decades, marking their journey with numerous releases and countless miles on the road in the USA and Europe.
 With the help of a successful 2016 Kickstarter crowd- funding campaign, they’ve finished a new album.
 “I Wait For The Light” is a tour through the heart that offers new angles and perspectives with each listen.
 The focus of Elena’s songwriting is supported by Boo’s arranging and production skills, and longtime DSB compadres Kenny Soule, Winston Roye and Mike Santoro proffer their rhythm section magic, all deftly captured in the studio by Scott Anthony, John Siket, Tom Beaujour and Sean Kelly.